-When it's time to pick saffron, harvesting saffron growers may work up to 19 hour days to carefully reap the blooms and then extract the few stigmas, which are then dried over heat and packaged for sale to international markets.
-Here's the mind boggler; it takes 75,000 flowers yielding 225,000 stigmas to create a single pound (454 g.) of saffron!
+When it's time to pick saffron, some growers may work up to 19-hour days to carefully reap the blooms and then extract the few stigmas, which are then dried over heat and packaged for sale to international markets.
+Here's the mind-boggler: it takes 75,000 flowers yielding 225,000 stigmas to create a single pound (454 g.) of saffron!

 How to Harvest Saffron

-Despite its pleasant aroma and lovely bloom, the part of the plant that is most desirous is the three burnt-orange female organs, called stigmas, which become the resulting spice.
+Despite its pleasant aroma and lovely bloom, the part of the plant that is most prized is the three burnt-orange female organs, called stigmas, which become the resulting spice.
 So the question is, how to harvest saffron stigmas?

-Harvesting saffron stigmas is not for the faint of heart and clearly the motivating factor is the extravagant amount of money to be made.
+Harvesting saffron stigmas is not for the faint of heart and clearly, the motivating factor is the extravagant amount of money to be made.
 Literally, the three tiny and fragile stigmas are plucked from the flower by hand.
-That's 225,000 stigmas per pound (454 g.), by hand, with tweezers.
+That's 225,000 stigmas per pound (454 g.) by hand, with tweezers.